virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 ### onBeforeDelete

-The event will be called before the *deleteEnvironment* action.
+The event is called before the *deleteEnvironment* action.

 **Event Placeholders:**